What Comes Next When You’re Up Against Serious Drug Charges?

 Nobody likes to think of themselves as a drug offender, but when you face serious charges it can redefine everything you know.
 From their severe penalties to their adverse impact on your professional reputation, drug allegations can turn lives upside down.

 At Stanton D. Levenson, P.A.
-Law Offices, I am a criminal defense lawyer who doesn’t abide by the belief that people should pay their entire lives for passing mistakes.
+Law Offices, in Pittsburgh, I am a criminal defense lawyer who doesn’t abide by the belief that people should pay their entire lives for passing mistakes.
 That’s why I’ve been helping people just like you defend themselves against serious drug charges for decades — and I’m passionate about bringing your case to a conclusion that benefits you.

 What Makes Some Drug Charges More Serious Than Others?